Nurul Haque Nur: Controversy

-Palestinian Ambassador to Bangladesh, Yousef SY Ramadan, claimed that Nurul Haque Nur held three meetings with Israel's intelligence agency, Mossad.
+Palestinian Ambassador to Bangladesh, Yousef SY Ramadan, stated that Nurul Haque Nur held three meetings with Israel's intelligence agency, Mossad.
 Speaking at the Palestinian Embassy in Dhaka, the ambassador described these meetings as a "threat to the security of Bangladesh."
 He stated that Palestinian intelligence obtained photos of Nur meeting Israelis in Qatar, Dubai, and India, with the initial discovery made during the 2022 FIFA World Cup in Qatar.
 Ramadan urged the Bangladesh government to investigate the matter, questioning whether Nur's denial of the meetings would suffice for the country's security forces.
 Bangladesh has no diplomatic relations with Israel and has consistently supported the sovereignty of Palestine.